Why does Nespresso taste burnt, bitter or bad?

 Solution:

 It is always recommended to eject the used capsule right away after brewing your coffee.
-If you don’t remove used capsules after brewing coffee, otherwise the coffee grinds will accumulate inside your machine and it will become difficult to clean the machine afterward.

 For the Original line Machine

-Put an empty glass on the cup holder and just run a brew cycle (either espresso or lungo) without inserting any pod into the pod chamber
+Put an empty glass on the cup holder and just run a brew cycle (either espresso or lungo) without inserting any pod into the pod chamber.

 For Vertuo line Machine